studio1902/statamic-peak-docs/docs/other/custom-fonts.md

 If you don't have `.woff` and `.woff2` font files you can convert your licensed or free fonts easily on [fontsquirrel.com](https://www.fontsquirrel.com/tools/webfont-generator).
 For modern browsers (those that support grid) you really only need `.woff2` files.
 Including both won't hurt though.
 The browser only downloads the files it uses.

 ## Include your fonts
-You can place your font files somewhere in the public folder.
-For example in a `public/fonts/` (doesn't exist by default).
+You can place your font files somewhere in your resources folder.
+For example in `resources/fonts`.
+This directory doesn't exist by default.

 Now it's time to add the `@font-face` rules to your CSS build.
 You can put it the Tailwind CSS base layer in `resources/css/custom.css`.
 Let's say we have one font family with two weights, both in italics.